Coat of Arms, Flag, Logo

 Per bend sinister Azure and Gules a bend sinister Or overall the Badge;

-It was on May 12, 2008 that a special event was planned to unveil the Hamilton Police Service Grant of Arms and the Consecration and Trooping of the Service’s first-ever Police Colour.
-The Grant of Arms, more commonly known as a Coat of Arms incorporates symbolism reflecting the years of history and heritage of the Hamilton Police Service.
-A ‘Colour’ is the ceremonial flag, with a specific registered design, awarded to the Hamilton Police Service by the Queen through the Governor-General and the Canadian Heraldic Authority.
+It was on May 12, 2008 that a special event was planned to unveil the Hamilton Police Service Grant of Armorial Bearings and the Consecration of the Service’s Police Flag (The first Consecration of a Hamilton Police Regimental Flag was May 24, 1964).
+The Grant of a Badge incorporates symbolism reflecting the years of history and heritage of the Hamilton Police Service.
+The flag which flies in front of all our Stations and is used at many public events was awarded to the Hamilton Police Service by the Queen through the Governor-General and the Canadian Heraldic Authority.
 The design incorporates very specific symbolic features.
 To consecrate a flag is to ceremonially dedicate it to the service of the men and women, officers and civilians, of the Hamilton Police Service.
-The consecration making the flag a visible symbol of the years which have passed since the Service was created, and emblematic of the years to come.
-It is meant to serve as an inspiration for the future, and is a silent challenge to the future members to meet and exceed the achievements of those who have come before them.
-In a ceremony steeped in protocol and pageantry, the colour was consecrated by a drumhead service.

 The blue oval at the top of the red maple leaf represents the Hamilton Harbour that gave birth to this industrious city, the six veins of the red maple leaf represent the 6 former municipalities, the veins of the leaf extending into the blue oval illustrate inclusiveness of our diverse community, the gold trim around the maple leaf represents the wealth of our industry, natural resources, business and community partnerships, the two blue waves at the bottom of the leaf represent our vision to be the best and most progressive police service.